DataDog/datadog-agent/comp/otelcol/ddflareextension/README.md

-# Datadog Extension
+# ddflare Extension

-The datadog extension component allows inclusion of otel-agent data in the datadog-agent [flare](https://docs.datadoghq.com/agent/troubleshooting/send_a_flare/?tab=agent).
+The ddflare extension component allows inclusion of otel-agent data in the datadog-agent [flare](https://docs.datadoghq.com/agent/troubleshooting/send_a_flare/?tab=agent).
 A flare can be triggered by the core agent process, or remote-config.

+The ddflare extension also provides the relevant metadata for otel-agent configuration and inventory tracking in Fleet Automation.
+This metadata is periodically collected by the core-agent which then submits that data to the backend.

 ## Extension Configuration